causify-ai/tutorials/class_project_instructions/Projects/SNAP_Project_Description.md

 **Description**

-SNAP (Stanford Network Analysis Project) is a comprehensive library for the analysis of large networks and graphs.
-It is designed to handle large-scale network data and provides efficient algorithms for various graph-related tasks.
-The library supports a variety of features, including:
+SNAP (Stanford Network Analysis Platform) is a C++ and Python-based library designed for the analysis of large networks and graphs.
+It provides efficient implementations of various algorithms for network analysis, making it suitable for tasks such as graph mining, community detection, and network visualization.

-- Efficient data structures for undirected and directed graphs.
+Technologies Used
+SNAP

+- Supports large-scale network analysis with efficient memory usage.
-- Algorithms for community detection, clustering, and centrality measures.
+- Provides a variety of algorithms for graph analysis, including clustering, centrality measures, and community detection.
-- Tools for network visualization and analysis of dynamic graphs.
-- Integration with Python for ease of use in data science applications.
+- Enables visualization of networks using integrated tools for better understanding of graph structures.

 ---

-### Project 1: Social Network Analysis (Difficulty: 1)
+**Project 1: Social Network Analysis of Movie Ratings**

-**Project Objective**
+**Difficulty**: 1 (Easy)
-Analyze a social network dataset to identify influential nodes and community structures within the network.
+**Project Objective**: Analyze the social connections between users in a movie rating platform to identify influential users and communities within the network.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Find datasets on social networks from sources like Kaggle or SNAP's own datasets.

-**Tasks**
-- **Load the Network Data**: Use SNAP to read and store the social network graph from the dataset.
-- **Visualize the Network**: Create visual representations of the network using SNAP's visualization tools to explore its structure.
+- Use the MovieLens 100K dataset available on [Kaggle](https://www.kaggle.com/datasets/grouplens/movielens-100k).

+**Tasks**:
+- **Data Preparation**: Load and preprocess the MovieLens dataset to create a user-item interaction graph.
+- **Graph Construction**: Construct a bipartite graph using SNAP to represent users and movies.
+- **Community Detection**: Implement community detection algorithms (e.g., Louvain method) to identify groups of users with similar tastes.
-- **Identify Influential Nodes**: Utilize centrality measures (e.g., degree centrality, betweenness centrality) to identify key influencers in the network.
+- **Influential User Identification**: Calculate centrality measures (e.g., degree centrality) to find influential users in the network.
-- **Community Detection**: Apply clustering algorithms to detect communities within the network and visualize these communities.

-**Bonus Ideas (Optional)**
-- Compare different centrality measures to see which best identifies influencers.
-- Extend the analysis to temporal networks by examining how communities evolve over time.
+- **Visualization**: Visualize the constructed graph and detected communities using SNAP’s visualization tools.

 ---

-### Project 2: Citation Network Analysis (Difficulty: 2)

-**Project Objective**
+**Project 2: Analyzing Co-authorship Networks in Research**
+**Difficulty**: 2 (Medium)
-Investigate a citation network to understand the influence of academic papers and identify trends in research topics over time.
+**Project Objective**: Explore the co-authorship network of academic papers to identify collaboration patterns and influential researchers in a specific field.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Utilize datasets from academic citation databases available on Kaggle or similar repositories.

-**Tasks**
-- **Load the Citation Data**: Import the citation graph into SNAP and represent papers as nodes and citations as edges.
+- Use the arXiv dataset available on [Kaggle](https://www.kaggle.com/datasets/Cornell-University/arxiv) that includes author information for various research papers.

+**Tasks**:
+- **Data Extraction**: Extract relevant co-authorship data (authors and their papers) from the arXiv dataset.
+- **Graph Construction**: Create an undirected graph where nodes represent authors and edges represent co-authorship relationships using SNAP.
+- **Network Analysis**: Apply clustering algorithms to identify research communities and analyze their sizes and characteristics.
-- **Analyze Paper Influence**: Calculate PageRank scores to determine the most influential papers in the network.
+- **Influence Measurement**: Use PageRank or other centrality measures to rank authors based on their influence in the network.
-- **Temporal Analysis**: Group papers by publication year and analyze how citation patterns change over time.
-- **Topic Modeling**: Use text data from the papers to perform topic modeling and relate it to citation patterns using machine learning techniques.

-**Bonus Ideas (Optional)**
-- Compare the influence of papers across different disciplines.
-- Implement a recommendation system to suggest papers based on citation relationships.
+- **Visualization**: Visualize the co-authorship network and highlight communities and influential authors.

 ---

-### Project 3: Fraud Detection in Financial Transactions (Difficulty: 3)

-**Project Objective**
+**Project 3: Predicting Disease Spread through Contact Networks**
+**Difficulty**: 3 (Hard)
-Develop a model to detect fraudulent transactions in a financial transaction network using graph-based techniques.
+**Project Objective**: Develop a model to predict the spread of an infectious disease through a contact network based on historical data.

-**Dataset Suggestions**
+**Dataset Suggestions**:
-Obtain datasets related to financial transactions from public sources or Kaggle that include transaction details and relationships.

-**Tasks**
+- Use the Contact Networks dataset from the [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/).

+**Tasks**:
-- **Construct the Transaction Graph**: Use SNAP to create a directed graph where transactions are edges and accounts are nodes.
+- **Data Preprocessing**: Clean and preprocess the contact network dataset to create a usable graph representation.
-- **Anomaly Detection**: Implement algorithms to identify anomalous patterns in the transaction graph that could indicate fraud.
-- **Feature Engineering**: Extract features from the graph structure, such as transaction frequency and network connectivity, to enhance the fraud detection model.
-- **Model Training and Evaluation**: Train a machine learning model (e.g., Random Forest, SVM) using the engineered features and evaluate its performance using metrics like precision and recall.
+- **Epidemic Simulation**: Implement a SIR (Susceptible-Infectious-Recovered) model on the contact network to simulate disease spread.
+- **Parameter Tuning**: Optimize parameters (transmission rate, recovery rate) using historical outbreak data to improve model accuracy.
+- **Predictive Modeling**: Use machine learning techniques to predict future infection rates based on the network structure and simulation results.
+- **Visualization**: Create visualizations of the network and the simulated spread of the disease over time using SNAP’s visualization capabilities.

-**Bonus Ideas (Optional)**
+**Bonus Ideas**:
-- Explore the use of unsupervised learning techniques to identify new fraud patterns.
-- Integrate real-time transaction data to create a dynamic fraud detection system.
+- For Project 1, extend the analysis to include sentiment analysis of user reviews to see how sentiment correlates with community detection.
+- For Project 2, compare the co-authorship network with citation networks to explore the relationship between collaborations and research impact.
+- For Project 3, integrate real-time data from public health APIs to update predictions based on current infection rates and contact patterns.